NFischer08/Semi24-Fileexplorer/README.md

 - input field to enter your search term
 - **search settings** when pressing on the three lines with dots

-   In here you can either enter custom extensions you want to query for or click on some favourites (set in config).
+   In here you can either enter custom extensions (seperate them by a comma) you want to query for or click on some favourites (set in config).
    You have to use "dir" for directories and "binary" for files without extensions.
    By clicking on the trash can your search setting inputs will be reset.
 - pressing _enter_ will submit if you're currently in an input field